dobster/P2PShareKit/README.md

 let peerInfo = PeerInfo(info: ["name": "Fred"])
 ```

 Configure a session with your security credentials.
 Connections are only made with other devices with the same security credentials.
-Traffic is secured with TLS 1.2.
 ```swift
 let config = MultipeerSessionConfig(myPeerInfo: peerInfo,
                                     bonjourService: "_demo._tcp",